-The 2021-22 California state budget includes ongoing funding, championed by Assemblymember Blanca Rubio and Senator Melissa Hurtado to establish a monthly expectant parent payment for foster youth prior to giving birth and add new health and education information to court reports to ensure foster youth receive information and services they need and increase accountability for reproductive and sexual health outcomes.
-Information about these investments is included in the Public Social Services budget trailer bill, AB 153, summarized below.
+The 2021-22 California state budget includes ongoing funding, championed by Assemblymember Blanca Rubio and Senator Melissa Hurtado to establish a monthly expectant parent payment for foster youth prior to giving birth, add new health and education information to court reports and establish annual state reporting to ensure foster youth receive reproductive and sexual health information and services.
+Information about these investments is included in the Public Social Services budget trailer bill, AB 153 and the Human Services budget trailer bill AB 172, summarized below.